 Why is customer retention important?

-Every restaurant should concentrate some of their efforts on acquiring new customers, however, retaining existing customers is less expensive and even more profitable.
+Every restaurant should concentrate some of their efforts on acquiring new customers.
+Retaining existing ones, however, is less expensive and even more profitable.
 In fact, existing customers spend 67% more than new ones.

 Restaurant customer retention involves delivering a consistent, positive experience to customers again and again.
 Doing so can be more beneficial to your business than spending time and money on marketing to acquire new customers.